demo01 of Im2mesh package

 What if we don't need to generate mesh and we want to check the simplified polygonal boundary?

 In this special case, we can set "opt.tf_mesh = false;".
 It means we do not generate mesh.
-We will use this method in demo13, 15 and 16.
+We will use this method in other demos.

 % example 3